garden-io/garden/docs/providers/conftest-container.md

 reference for how to configure default policies, default namespaces, and test failure thresholds for the generated modules.

-## Reference

-Below is the schema reference for the `conftest-container` provider.
+Below is the full schema reference for the provider configuration.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../guides/configuration-files.md).

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

-### Complete YAML Schema
+## Complete YAML Schema

 The values in the schema below are the default values.